BainbridgeArtisanResourceNetwork/xtool-f1-laser-intro/instruction/class-outline.md

 ---
 # Example Project

 We're going to engrave an aluminum business card using imported vector graphics.
-We'll add custom text to the card.
-We will then score and cut a paper backing to hold the card.
+We'll add custom text to the card, then score and cut a paper backing to hold the card.

-The project we will build looks something like this:
 ![engraved metal card on paper](./tutorial-project-example.png)

 ---
 ## Build and Save aluminum job

 Here are detailed steps to setup a job for aluminum card engraving.
-(revised for F1_ultra and XCS 2)

 ---
 ### Prepare the project